DoD-Platform-One/bbtoc/README.md

 ## Meetups

-Please join the [BBTOC mailing list](mailto:aflcmc.hncx.platformonebigbang@us.af.mil?subject=BBTOC%20mailing%20list%20request&body=Please%20add%20me%20to%20the%20BBTOC%20mailing%20list.) to receive official calendar invites (and cancelations) to meetings by sending an email.
-You can also import the ICS below, however it will not be updated if announcements or changes are made.
+Please join the [BBTOC mailing list](mailto:aflcmc.hncx.platformonebigbang@us.af.mil?subject=BBTOC%20mailing%20list%20request&body=Please%20add%20me%20to%20the%20BBTOC%20mailing%20list.) to receive official calendar invites (and cancellations) to meetings by sending an email.

 Join Us!
-The TOC meets the first Tuesday of each month at 0900CST / 1000EST
+The TOC meets the first Tuesday of each month at 0900CST

+2026 Schedule:
+8 September
+13 October
+10 November
+8 December

-[Zoom Link] (https://www.zoomgov.com/j/16109495076) Passcode: BigBang1
+[Zoom Link](https://www.zoomgov.com/j/1651154790) Passcode: P1BBT0C!

 ## Making sense of it all